What is money laundering?

 - obligation to keep certain documents

-- obligation to have an adequate internal organisation in place
+- obligation to have an adequate internal organisation together with group wide policies and procedure in place

 - obligation to cooperate with authorities and obligation to notify